XPLMProcessing

 Note

+Laminar documentation indicates the second parameter to the callback is inElapsedTimeSinceLastFlightLoop: the wall time since any flight loop was dispatched.
 This is not correct: it is total sim elapsed time independent of your callback.

 Try to run your flight loop as infrequently as is practical, and suspend it (using return value 0) when you do not need it; lots of flight loop callbacks that do nothing lowers X-Plane’s frame rate.